That New Home Smell (and What Comes Next).

 Bonus: Missing kickout flashing

-This bent piece of metal keeps water from penetrating behind the siding and causing damage inside the wall.
+This bent piece of metal keeps water from getting behind the siding and causing water damage inside the wall.

 It’s an important part of your home’s watertight integrity, but somehow this simple accessory is often missed by roofers in alot of new construction homes.